zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 This chamber is where the myconids prepare their offerings for the ogres.
 Four **myconid adults** are focused on their work and pay little attention to the entrance.
 The players can choose to ambush them or attempt to establish communication.

 At first, the myconids are wary and hostile toward humanoid intruders.
 If the players enter the chamber carrying lit torches or any other source of illumination, the myconids attack immediately.
 Otherwise, the players can attempt to communicate with them, though the myconids refuse to tolerate any form of light.
 Exposure to torchlight or similar brightness makes them aggressive, while direct sunlight causes them to panic and flee, as it is lethal to them.
+If spoken to, the myconids can reveal information about the cave and their relation with the ogres.

 **Star Musk.** The walls of the chamber are covered with _star musk_.
 If the players successfully place all the mirrors on their wooden brackets throughout the cave, sunlight reaches this chamber.
 As the light fills the space, patches of musk begin to glow and shift to a bright golden yellow.
 The players can harvest 0.5 kilograms of musk after 3-5 minutes of exposure.

-**Treasure.** A mirror lies partially buried beneath the pile of rust monster carcasses.
+**Treasure.** A _mirror_ worth 5 gp lies partially buried beneath the pile of rust monster carcasses.
 Any player who inspects the pile finds it automatically.
 A player who succeeds on a DC 13 Wisdom (Perception) check can spot a glint of glass beneath the remains without approaching.
 Additionally, a character who succeeds on a DC 15 Intelligence (Nature) check discovers several medicinal plants growing among the musk.
 These plants can be used as ingredients for brewing a _potion of healing_.

 ### 7: Ogres' Lair